lsst-sitcom/sitcomtn-024/index.rst

 .. sectnum::

-..
-TODO: Delete the note below before merging new content to the main branch.

 .. note::

    This technote details the charge to the Summit Power Reliability and Risk Evaluation Task Force who will perform an analysis of the current and anticipated state of the summit electrical system including possible failure scenarios.
    It will also analyze how information gets communicated to stakeholders and which procedures need to be in place to ensure an appropriate level of risk during summit-based commissioning and operational activities.

-   This document is to be considered an initial draft of this charge and requires finalization and formal creation of task force.

 ..
 Add content here.
 ..
 Do not include the document title (it's automatically added from metadata.yaml).